chrismatthieu/simplyserve/readme.md

    - uncheck the broadcast checkbox
    - in "To a specific uuid" use: `1b22e194-942e-4a91-aba4-96873f05da71`

 4. Below the flow, add Meshblu node (under Input) and double click Meshblu node.
+Uncheck Direct to Me.
 Add broadcast from `1b22e194-942e-4a91-aba4-96873f05da71` and click OK.

 5. Add a Debug node (under Output) to page and connect it to new Meshblu input node and double click on Debug node.